tarantool/doc/doc/reference/reference_sql/sql-features.rst

         *   -   F021
             -   Basic information schema
             -   ``SELECT * from information_schema.tables;``
-            -   Fail.
-Tarantool's metadata is not in a schema with that name (not counted in the final score).
+            -   No. Tarantool's metadata is not in a schema with that name (not counted in the final score).